Alonixs/cycle-diffusion-group12/blogpost.md

 ## Related work:
 Generative models, specifically Generative Adversarial Networks (GANs) and CycleGANs, have been the foundation for many advancements in image synthesis and translation tasks.
 GANs, as proposed by Goodfellow et al., offer a way to generate artificial data that is similar to some given real data.
 They have been used extensively in image synthesis, style transfer, and super-resolution among other applications.
 However, GANs often suffer from training instability and mode collapse.

-CycleGANs, introduced by Zhu et al., provide an effective solution for unpaired image-to-image translation by learning to translate images from one domain to another and vice versa.
+CycleGANs, introduced by [Zhu et al., 2017](https://arxiv.org/abs/1703.10593), provide an effective solution for unpaired image-to-image translation by learning to translate images from one domain to another and vice versa.
 Despite their success, CycleGANs might produce artifacts in the translated images due to the unsupervised nature of the learning process.

 Diffusion models, on the other hand, propose a different approach to generative modeling.
 Instead of learning a direct mapping from a latent space to a data distribution, diffusion models learn to gradually transform a simple noise distribution into a complex data distribution.
 However, their use in image-to-image translation tasks has been limited.

-The work by Khrulkov & Oseledets and Su et al. bring deterministic diffusion probabilistic models (DPMs) into the spotlight by introducing an optimal transport framework.
+The work by [Khrulkov & Oseledets, 2022](https://arxiv.org/abs/2202.07477) and [Su et al., 2022](https://arxiv.org/abs/2203.08382) bring deterministic diffusion probabilistic models (DPMs) into the spotlight by introducing an optimal transport framework.
 However, these works focus on deterministic DPMs and do not provide insights into the latent space of stochastic DPMs, which this paper investigates.
 This paper extends the capabilities of diffusion models and brings them in line with the versatility of GANs and CycleGANs, while addressing the limitations of previous methods.

-ADD SOME ADDITIONAL PAPERS THAT WE USE OURSELVES

 ## Methods:
 The paper presents a novel methodological approach by reformulating the latent space of diffusion probabilistic models (DPMs).
 The central premise behind this reformulation is to provide a unified perspective on pre-trained generative models, thereby potentially enhancing their application and efficacy.